paritytech/txwrapper-core/packages/txwrapper-polkadot/README.md

+# @substrate/txwrapper-polkadot

-# WIP offline transaction generation methods for Polkadot, Kusama, and Westend
+Helper functions for offline transaction generation for Polkadot and Kusama.